 UHS has advised us that they have received notification from the U.S. Department of Justice ("DOJ") that, at this time, the DOJ will not be pursuing criminal prosecutive action against UHS or its South Texas Health System affiliates.
 The DOJ is still investigating whether or not any individuals independently obstructed justice as it relates to the civil subpoena dated November 21, 2005.
 The Civil Division of the U.S. Attorney's office in Houston, Texas continued its investigation focused on certain arrangements entered into by the South Texas Health System affiliates which, the government believes, may have violated Medicare and Medicaid rules and regulations pertaining to payments to physicians and the solicitation of patient referrals from physicians and other matters relating to payments to various individuals which may have constituted improper payments.
 UHS cooperated with the investigations and is responding to the matters raised with them.
 UHS has been negotiating a possible settlement of this matter with the government.
 UHS expects to continue its discussions with the government to attempt to resolve this matter in a manner satisfactory to UHS and the government.
-During 2008, UHS recorded a pre-tax charge of \$25 million to establish a reserve in connection with this matter and they reserved an additional \$3 million during the first quarter of 2009.
-There is no assurance that a settlement can be reached, and, should a settlement be reached, UHS is unable, at this time, to determine the ultimate settlement amount.
+During 2008, UHS recorded a pre-tax charge of \$25 million to establish a reserve in connection with this matter and they reserved an additional \$3 million during 2009.
+Also during 2009, UHS recorded a \$4 million unfavorable discrete tax item to reflect the estimated nondeductible portion of the amount reserved.
+There is no assurance that a settlement can be reached in connection with this matter, and, should a settlement be reached, UHS is unable, at this time, to determine the ultimate settlement amount.
 If UHS is ultimately unable to reach a settlement, UHS is unable, at this time, to determine the extent of the total financial and/or other exposure to them in connection with this matter.